 - Telephone: 020 7092 3960 (Lines open Monday to Friday between 9:00am and 5:00pm)

 - Address: Advocate DX, 50-52 Chancery Lane, London, WC2A 1HL

 Free Representation Unit

-The Free Representation Unit (FRU) can provide free representation to people in social security and employment tribunal hearings.
+The Free Representation Unit (FRU) represents people in social security and employment tribunal hearings for free.
 They help people who are not eligible for legal aid and cannot afford lawyers.
 Cases must be referred to them through one of their referral agencies, which you can find here.

 - Address: The Free Representation Unit, 10/11 Gray’s Inn, London, WC1R 5JD

 What are my rights on this?